mrlvsb/kelvin/docs/setup.md

 (.venv) $ python3 build.py
 ```

-Then you can start a worker with the following command:
+Then you can start a worker with the following command (in kelvin root folder):
 ```bash
 (.venv) $ python3 manage.py rqworker default evaluator --with-scheduler
 ```